Hari Raya etiquette

 Hari Raya Puasa has arrived, and some of us might have been invited over to our friends’ homes to join in the festivities.
 But those of us who aren’t too familiar with the customs behind this joyous occasion might be feeling rather clueless about the practices when visiting, or even engaging with family members.

-We talked to our Muslim friends to learn more about some dos and don’t during Hari Raya visiting, and the reasons behind them.
+We talked to our Muslim friends to learn more about some dos and don’ts during Hari Raya visiting, and the reasons behind them.

-As a non-Muslim, I only knew of Hari Raya as a celebration to mark the end of Ramadan.
+Non-Muslims might only know of Hari Raya as a celebration to mark the end of Ramadan.
 But it goes beyond just family gatherings and delicious food – it’s a time to commemorate reconciliation.
 As a general custom, families will ask for forgiveness before and during house visits.

 greeting family members during hari raya